CIS5650-Fall-2024/Project1-CUDA-Flocking/README.md

 My understanding is that given scene scale 100 and 100,000 boids, decreasing cell size (thus checking more cells) will increase performance.
-This is because given the same density of boids in a cell, we can check more cells and run more calculations in parallel.
+This is because given the same density of boids in a cell, we can check more cells in parallel and run less sequential operations for each cell.
 However, if the scene scale were larger with the same number of boids, then this could potentially decrease efficiency, because

 To test my thinking, I used the following two scenarios: